uozuAho/cslint/readme.md

 # Quick start: add linting to your project
 OVERWRITES YOUR PROJECT FILES!
 Make sure they're in source control.

+This adds my opinionated settings to your project.

 ```sh
 # see all warnings/errors before adding linting:
 pushd <your project root>